Michigan: How We Win

 - Young voters in Michigan are an increasingly powerful bloc.
 In 2020, young voters chose Biden over Trump, 61% to 37%.
 In 2022, they voted for Democratic Governor Whitmer 63% to 36% and had a 36.5% turnout, the highest youth turnout in the nation.

-- In 2024, local issues will drive turnout more than candidates.
-Polls confirm that young voters and Black voters are less enthused for Biden this year.
-Even so, progressive issues are still top of mind for both groups.
-In 2022, Democratic turnout benefited from voters rallying around key issues, suggesting a similar approach will work this year.
+- Local issues drive turnout.
+Progressive issues are top of mind for young voters and Black voters.
+In 2022, Democratic voters rallied around these issues, suggesting a similar approach will work this year.

-- MVP partners are setting the stage for issue-focused voter mobilization.
-Groups like Detroit Action, MOSES Action, and One Fair Wage are organizing voters around issues like jobs, housing justice, racial justice, public health, and reproductive justice — while building the case that the best way to advance these issues is to elect allies at all levels.
+- MVP partners are galvanizing voters around issues.
+Groups like Detroit Action, MOSES Action, and One Fair Wage are organizing voters around jobs, housing justice, racial justice, public health, and reproductive justice — while building the case for electing allies on these issues.

 2) Shore up Latine turnout.

-- MVP partners are uniquely equipped to turn out Latine voters.
-For example, We the People MI Action Fund and MI Poder are mobilizing Latine voters as part of their broader campaigns around issues like healthcare, raising wages, and driver’s licenses for all.
+- MVP partners are the right messengers.
+For example, Michigan United Action and MI Poder are mobilizing Latine voters around healthcare, wages, and driver’s licenses for all.

 3) Help more groups do hard-hitting partisan election work.